A topic from the subject of Electrolysis in Chemistry.

 Electrolysis in Aqueous Solutions

-Electrolysis is a chemical process that uses an electric current to drive a chemical reaction.
-In an aqueous solution, electrolysis can be used to decompose water into hydrogen and oxygen, or to plate a metal onto a surface.
+Electrolysis is a chemical process that uses an electric current to drive a non-spontaneous chemical reaction.
+In an aqueous solution, electrolysis can be used to decompose water into hydrogen and oxygen, or to plate a metal onto a surface, or to produce other chemical changes depending on the ions present.

 Key Points

-• The type of reaction that occurs during electrolysis depends on the voltage applied to the solution and the type of electrodes used.
+• The type of reaction that occurs during electrolysis depends on the voltage applied, the concentration of ions in the solution, and the nature of the electrodes used.

 Main Concepts